 Taqueria Cuernavaca (201 W. Carrillo Street) is a regular on local “best-of” lists for good reason.
 It serves reliably delicious smaller street style tacos with over a dozen filling options, ranging from tripa and tongue to chicharron and buche.
 Veggie and potato options round out the taco selection.
 (Tip: Be sure to wash your tacos down with an ice-cold horchata or tamarindo.)

-Yona Redz (532 State Street) is a relative newcomer that has earned a cult following for its crunchy and cheesy birria quesotacos.
+Yona Redz (new location to be announced) has earned a cult following for its crunchy and cheesy birria quesotacos.
 Opt for the Yona Special, which includes three quesotacos and a cup of consommé for the ultimate experience at this State Street gem.
 The tacos come in birria (shredded beef), asada, chicken, pastor, shrimp, veggie and birra de chivo (goat) versions (birria de chivo is only served on weekends), and you can wash down the messy goodness with a refreshing michelada.
+Disclaimer: Yona Redz is temporarily closed.

 Beast Taqueria (634 State Street), located inside M. Special Brewing Co. on State Street, is a culinary gem led by owner/chef Ramon Velazquez of Corazón Cocina.
 Indulge in a delectable array of decently sized (to say the least) tacos with unique flavors like the smash burger taco—the perfect marriage between a classic burger and taco—or the Mar & Toro taco with hearty portions of steak, shrimp and beans inside a flour tortilla, all while enjoying the perfect pairing of these flavorful dishes with a refreshing lager or two from the beloved local brewery.